Moonstress/reSimple-PruebaTecnica/README.md

 Open the application in your browser: http://localhost:3000

 3. **Folder Structure:**
-src/: Contains the source code. components/: React components used in the project. css/: Stylesheets for styling the components. services/: Utility functions and data handling services.
+- src/: Contains the source code.
+- components/: React components used in the project.
+- css/: Stylesheets for styling the components.
+- services/: Utility functions and data handling services.

-Usage
+**Usage**

-Navigate through the Companies, Areas, and Workers using the provided interface.
+- Navigate through the Companies, Areas, and Workers using the provided interface.
-Expand and collapse sections to view detailed information.
+- Expand and collapse sections to view detailed information.
-Ensure uniqueness of RUT keys is maintained.
+- Ensure uniqueness of RUT keys is maintained.
-Contributing
-Contributions are welcome!
-Feel free to open an issue or submit a pull request.

 **License**
 This project is licensed under the MIT License.